Automattic/wp-calypso/client/blocks/location-search/README.md

 ### Props

-Props are displayed as a table with Name, Type, Default, and Description as headings.

-**Required props are marked with `*`.**

 Name | Type | Default | Description
 --- | --- | --- | ---
 `onPredictionClick` | `func` | `undefined` | Click handler for a search suggestion `predictionHref` | `string` | `undefined` | If provided, renders `a` instead of `button` for a suggestion

 ## Related components